What we learned from

 Documents concerning how St Andrew's Church planned, publicised and reviewed the event

-Jim Thornton is Reader at St Andrew's Hertford, a Chartered Civil Engineer, and author of 'Pilgrim’s Progress in Colour'
+Jim Thornton was a Reader at St Andrew's Hertford, is a Chartered Civil Engineer, and author of 'Pilgrim’s Progress in Colour'

 (Top image courtesy of Radnatt at FreeDigitalPhotos.net)